AbdullahFawzy1990/DataAnalysis/readme.md

 - random

 ## Learnings:
-- Using several methods to extract and manipulate datasets:
+- Using several methods to extract and manipulate datasets ### (Datasets range from 50K to 1Million+ entries) :
     - SQL.
     - APIs. (e.g. tweepy API)
     - Excel.